Isilin/Filedepot/README.txt

 7.x-1.x RELEASE NOTE
+ (Aug 23, 2012) Added support for v2 of the libraries module - please read the "Install" section to setup the proper library requirements.

  (Jan 17 2012) The current 7.x branch is under development and is still unstable but core features are working.

  (May 23/2012) Implemented the native drupal file upload filter.
 Removed the option to allow/disallow files by their extension and MIME type.